Arctotherium: Southern Cone

-Arctotherium only reappears in the fossil record 1 million years ago as A. angustidens, from the Buenos Aires Province of Argentina in the Southern Cone.
-A. angustidens is the only known species of Arctotherium from the Early Pleistocene.
+Almost all Arctotherium species appear to be largely restricted to the Southern Cone, particularly Argentina, with the richest records being in the Buenos Aires Province.
+Arctotherium appears in the fossil record of southern South America in the Early Pleistocene (1 Ma) as the enormous A. angustidens, from the Buenos Aires Province of Argentina.
+A. angustidens is the best known species of Arctotherium from the Early Pleistocene.

-The first recorded Arctotherium specimens in South America occur alongside the earliest known South American records of other fauna of North American origin; deer, tapirs, felids (e.g. Felis, Homotherium, Panthera, Puma, Smilodon), and mephitids, in what is referred to as the Mesotherium cristatum biozone.
+The first recorded Arctotherium specimens in southern South America occur alongside the earliest known South American records of other fauna of North American origin; deer, tapirs, felids (e.g. Felis, Homotherium, Panthera, Puma, Smilodon), and mephitids, in what is referred to as the Mesotherium cristatum biozone.
 Holoarctic origin ungulates and carnivorans experienced an uptick in diversity via speciation within South America; while native Xenarthrans also experienced a notable increase in diversity, there was a decrease in native Notoungulates.

-A. angustidens
+Northwestern highlands

+An Arctotherium sp. with affinities with A. wingei was recovered from the Late Pleistocene El Rodeo locality in the Andean valleys of northwestern Argentina (Catamarca Province), with another Arctotherium sp. being found in the adjacent San Luis Province.
+The presence of Arctotherium in El Rodeo has led researchers to believe that temperate semi-arid & open environments prevailed, in contrast to the subtropical Chacoan vegetation of the site.
+The Sierras Pampeanas of Late Pleistocene San Luis represents a transitional environ between the Arid Diagonal and the Pampas Plain, with the megaherbivore community being largely of Pampean origin.

+Pampas

+Ensenadan faunal stage

 In the Ensenadan, A. angustidens was only rivalled in size by Smilodon populator, with Theriodictis platensis, Canis gezi, Protocyon scagliorum, Panthera onca and pumas rounding out the predator guild in the Early Pleistocene Argentina.
-The extinction of the scavenger-niche specialist procyonid Chapalmalania during this faunal turnover event is hypothesized as being the gateway for A. angustidens' gigantism.
+The extinction of the scavenger-niche specialist procyonid Chapalmalania during this faunal turnover event has been hypothesized as being the gateway for A. angustidens' gigantism.
 Additionally, the evolution of highly-modified spiny osteoderms in Pleistocene-era Glyptodon has been attributed to the arrival of large carnivorans such as A. angustidens in South America.
+A higher proportion of older A. angustidens individuals have been recovered than other Arctotherium species.
 A. angustidens is considered an index fossil for the Ensenadan faunal stage.

-A. bonariense, A. tarijense & A. vetustum
+Lujanian faunal stage

 Camelids inhabiting semi-arid plains, such as this Lama guanicoe, would have been favoured prey items and habitat for several southern species of Arctotherium.

-A. bonariense, A. tarijense and A. vetustum appeared during the Bonaerian phase of the Lujanian faunal stage (800kya - 130kya), in what is referred to as the Megatherium americanum biozone.
+A. bonariense, A. tarijense and A. vetustum appeared during the Bonaerian phase of the Lujanian (400kya - 130kya), in what is referred to as the Megatherium americanum biozone.

 A. tarijense competed against Smilodon populator, giant jaguars (Panthera onca mesembrina), pumas, Lycalopex, Cerdocyon, Conepatus, Didelphis, and Dusicyon avus in Late Pleistocene Argentina.
-Although carnivory increased the further south Arctotherium lived, A. tarijense's prey weight limit peaked at 300 kg, leaving the (subadult and younger) mega-mammals, such as the gomphotheres, giant ground sloths, and toxodontids, to Smilodon populator and giant jaguars.
+A. tarijense's prey weight limit peaked at 300 kg, leaving the (subadult and younger) mega-mammals, such as the gomphotheres, giant ground sloths, and toxodontids, to Smilodon populator and giant jaguars.
 Smilodon fatalis, Arctotherium bonariense, Canis nehringi, maned wolves, and humans would have also joined this predator guild at various stages of the Lujanian.